 Permatex Rust Treatment

-If you want to target corroded metal on your vehicle’s bodywork, Permatex is certainly a good choice to consider.
+If you want to target corroded metal on your vehicle’s bodywork, Permatex is also a good choice.
 You can paint over it directly without having to use a primer.

 You can use it as insurance against oxidation before painting over these spots, and this will guarantee that if degradation has started in any form, it shouldn’t escalate any further.